 Build details - CircleCI

 The results show that all 250 requests were served within 0.165 seconds.
-Whether this is a good result or not depends on the performance metrics set for your application by you or by your organization.
+Whether this is a good result or not depends on the performance metrics set for your application.
 Other data is shown that details how the tests ran.
 These details can be useful in tuning your application architecture to better scale for thousands to millions of users on your application.

 Conclusion

 Any enterprise or startup organization serving software to users should take load tests seriously.
-Load testing enables you to avoid the consequences of user downtime while customer are performing critical work, or important fun.
+Load testing enables you to avoid the consequences of user downtime while customers are engaged in critical work or important fun.

 Fikayo Adepoju is a LinkedIn Learning (Lynda.com) Author, Full-stack developer, technical writer, and tech content creator proficient in Web and Mobile technologies and DevOps with over 10 years experience developing scalable distributed applications.
 With over 40 articles written for CircleCI, Twilio, Auth0, and The New Stack blogs, and also on his personal Medium page, he loves to share his knowledge to as many developers as would benefit from it.
 You can also check out his video courses on Udemy.